110 North Wacker Drive//Chicago, IL 60606-1511//United States

 Maria has experience in many phases of patent litigation, including pleadings, fact and expert discovery, claim construction, trial preparation, trial, and pretrial and posttrial motions.

 Maria has also been involved in inter partes review proceedings before the USPTO involving pharmaceutical patents.
 She has experience drafting inter partes review petitions and preparing for oral arguments before the Patent Trial and Appeal Board.
-Maria also was involved with the biosimilars/follow-on biologics group at her previous firm before joining Morgan Lewis, and she has coauthored numerous client alerts and publications related to biosimilars.
+Maria has also coauthored numerous client alerts and publications related to biosimilars, including serving as an author on the firm’s quarterly Blockbuster Biologics Review.
 Before joining Morgan Lewis, Maria was an associate at another international law firm.

 While in law school, Maria gained experience in patent infringement analysis at Ford Motor Co.
 She also served as a judicial extern to Judge Sharon Johnson Coleman of the US District Court for the Northern District of Illinois.